 Have an older home?
-You must also consider faulty wiring.
+You should also consider faulty wiring.
 Older homes can be prone to electrical fires.
-If you notice anything unusual (like lights dimming when using an appliance), have an electrician inspect your home’s wiring before disaster strikes.
+If you notice anything unusual (such as lights dimming while using an appliance), have an electrician inspect your home’s wiring before disaster strikes.

 8. Lock away lighters and matches.

-Kids can be quite curious—but you don’t want them playing with fire.
-If you have children, it’s best to lock away lighters and matches.
+Kids can be quite curious.
+Sadly, this can get them in trouble if they find a stray lighter lying around.
+If you have children, it’s best to lock away anything they can potentially light a fire with.
+Always keep your lighters and matches out of reach.
 Also, never leave children unattended with stoves, candles, or fireplaces.